 There is a lot of information around concerning the plants that are best for your health and heaps of data from a test that NASA performed a long time ago.
-Reading through lots of information for this post there is no doubt that indoor plants are good for your health but the degree to which they can assist with your overall health is governed by many other factors too.
+Reading through lots of information for this post, there is no doubt that indoor plants are good for your health however the degree to which they can assist with your overall health is governed by many other factors too.

 - Allow good natural air flow and ventilation

 - Ensure that mould is kept under control

 - Allow plenty of sunshine into your home

 - Limit the use of candles, particularly if you don't have natural ventilation

 - Consider the cleaning products that you use and review switching to non-toxic alternatives

 I love indoor plants because they really do finish a space well.
 Whether it is some fresh Eucalyptus in your bathroom, pots of herbs in the kitchen, an Orchid in your bedroom, an aloe vera plant on your work desk or a statement palm in your living room, the beautiful effect of indoor plants is priceless.

 I hope that this has inspired you to introduce some greenery into your home and I would really love to hear your experiences with indoor plants.
 Which ones have you found to be beneficial?